fvictorio/evm-puzzles/Walkthrough.md

 [calldata_size 3 0 0 0 0 0 0 0 0 0 0 0 0 0]
 ```

 Next we see the [MOD instruction](https://www.evm.codes/#06).
 This instruction runs a modulo of the first stack element and the second stack element, pushing the remainder onto the stack.
-Following the `MOD` instruction we the [ISZERO instruction](https://www.evm.codes/#15), which pushes `1` onto the stack if the top value on the stack is `0`.
+Following the `MOD` instruction we see the [ISZERO instruction](https://www.evm.codes/#15), which pushes `1` onto the stack if the top value on the stack is `0`.
 If any other number is on the top of the stack, `0` is pushed to the stack instead.
 In our case, we need `ISZERO` to push `1` to the stack (we will come back to this).
 We then see `CALLVALUE PUSH1 0A ADD`.
 The [ADD instruction](https://www.evm.codes/#01) simply adds the first two values on the stack and pushes the result to the stack.
 Following this sequence, there is a `JUMPI`, meaning that `CALLVALUE PUSH1 0A ADD` needs to push the position of the `JUMPDEST` onto the stack.
 Feel free to give the rest of the puzzle a shot from here.

 With all this information, we now know a few things.
 First, we need to enter calldata such that the size of the calldata is divisible by 3 bytes, enabling the `CALLDATASIZE PUSH2 0003 SWAP1 MOD` sequence to push `0` onto the stack.
 This allows `ISZERO` to push a `1` to the stack, where the program can then jump to the second `JUMPDEST`.
 Second, we need to enter a callvalue such that the value is less than 26 and `callvalue + 0a` equals `0x19`.
 With these factors known, we can enter `0x000001` as calldata and `15` (in decimal) as the callvalue.
 Just like that, we have completed the final puzzle!